vladpuz/vladikdb/README.md

 Creates a collection instance.

 - adapter (`Adapter`) - Any adapter.
-- primaryKeyField (`keyof Document`) - The document field used as the primary key.
+- primaryKeyField (`keyof Document`) - The field of the document used as the primary key.
 The specified field must contain only primitive data types.
-- indexedFields? (`(keyof Document)[]`) - Indexed document fields.
-Should not contain primaryKeyField.
+- indexedFields? (`(keyof Document)[]`) - Indexed fields of the document.
+Should not include primaryKeyField.

 #### collection.adapter